MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates.md

 - A developer wanting to programmatically create a team with predefined channels and apps

 > [!NOTE]
-> You can't create teams using Microsoft Graph from custom team templates.
+> With Microsoft Graph, you use the pre-built team templates to create teams.
+You can't use Microsoft Graph to create teams from custom team templates.
 For more information about working with custom team templates, see [Get started with team templates in the Teams admin center](get-started-with-teams-templates-in-the-admin-console.md).

 ## Team template capabilities